-Most classrooms have a data projector mounted in the ceiling with a wall or ceiling-mounted viewing screen, a document camera and a DVD player.
-If your classroom does not have the technology you need, or if the technology in your classroom needs service, submit a support ticket outlining your needs using the online ticketing system at http://desupport.com.edu/requests or call 409-933-8388 or 409-933-8207.
+Most classrooms have a data projector mounted in the ceiling with a wall or ceiling-mounted viewing screen, and a document camera.
+If your classroom does not have the technology you need, or if the technology in your classroom needs service, submit a support ticket outlining your needs to media@com. edu or call 409-933-8207 or 409-933-8388.